-15. Legal Amendments
+13. Legal Amendments

 A set of legal amendments is still under consideration by the Board.
 The implementation of the first tranche of amendments will provide a more solid actuarial situation of each benefit band, and address unwarranted distortions and inequalities.
-In particular, it is noted that the frozen ceiling on insurable earnings for over a decade is rendering irrelevant the amount of prospective pensions to insured persons with earnings, above the ceiling, and also restricts the revaluation of pensions in force to compensate for the loss of purchasing power.
+In particular, it is noted that the frozen ceiling on insurable earnings for over a decade is rendering irrelevant the amount of prospective pensions to insured persons with earnings above the ceiling.